core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 messages that use the CoAP FETCH {{!RFC8132}} method.
 Requests SHOULD include an Accept option to indicate the type of content that can be parsed in the response.

-The CoAP request SHOULD be carried in a Confirmable (CON) message, if the transport used does not provide reliable message exchange.
+The CoAP request SHOULD be carried in a Confirmable (CON) message, if the transport used does not provide reliable message exchange.[^layer-violation]

+{: source=" -- cabo"}
+[^layer-violation]: I'm not sure we need this layer violation here; if
+    the client doesn't really need the response, why require it?
+    Also: What are the cases where the "SHoULD" can be ignored?

 ### Request Format